By: Jamie Kreps

 1 – Know the Moving Insurance Terms

 First, as with all things, it’s important to understand the terminology used to in moving insurance options.
 Since professional movers cannot legally offer insurance directly, you need to know what they can offer.
 (And what they can’t.)

 Under federal law, moving companies are required to offer some form of what’s known as valuation.
 This is not the same thing as moving insurance.
 In short, it’s a pre-determined rate of coverage for specific items if damaged during a move.
 There are different levels of this and it’s the most basic coverage you can have.
 The only way to understand what’s covered is to research the policies of the company you have hired.

 2 – Know the Limitations

 Once you understand the difference between valuation levels, be sure to ask questions regarding what’s not covered.
-In most cases, valuation will reimburse you a set amount if an item’s damage is caused specifically by the movers.
+In most cases, the valuation will reimburse you a set amount if an item’s damage is caused specifically by the movers.
 However, there can be exceptions to this coverage – like if you packed your own boxes before they were moved.
 It’s important to fully understand the specifics of valuation before choosing this option.

 3 – Speak to Your Insurance Agent

 If valuation coverage leaves you feeling too unprotected, there are third-party options that can cover more.
 A good place to start is speaking with your current insurance agent to see what they may offer.
 Third-party insurance agencies can offer more thorough replacement options that cover most potential scenarios during a move.